Ganesh2609/Merkel-Tree-Messanger/README.md

 5. Follow the on-screen prompts to send messages or files between clients within the same subnet.

+6. ** Don't forget to change your IP address in both the client and server file before running the code. **

 ## Dependencies
 Ensure Python 3.x is installed along with the required libraries:
 - cryptography